accosmin/nano/README.md

 # NanoCV

-**NanoCV** is a small (nano) C++(11) library that implements various (non-linear) optimization and machine learning algorithms.
-The library is used as a sandbox for implementing and testing various image classification and object detection methods.
+This small (nano) library is used as a sandbox for implementing deep-models, such as neural networks and convolution networks, and testing them on various image classification and object detection problems.

-As the library evolves, command line programs will be supplied for testing various components and for training and testing models.

-The library is written to be cross-platform having only Boost, Eigen and Qt as dependencies.

 ## Concepts

 The library is built around several key concepts mapped to C++ object interfaces.
-Each instantiation has a string ID associated with which it can be retrieved from command line arguments.
+Each instantiation is registered with an **ID** with which it can be retrieved from command line arguments.
 The main concepts are the following:

-* **task** - describes a classification or regression task organized in folds.
+* **task** - describes a classification or regression problem organized in folds.
 Each fold contains separate training and test image patches with associated target output if any.
 This concept maps known machine learning and computer vision benchmarks to a common interface.
-Examples:
+Implemented instances:

-	* **MNIST** - digit classification, 28x28 grayscale inputs
+	* **MNIST** - digit classification, 28x28 grayscale inputs,

-	* **CIFAR-10** - 10-class object classification, 32x32 RGB inputs
+	* **CIFAR-10** - 10-class object classification, 32x32 RGB inputs,

-	* **CMU-FACES** - face detection (binary classification), 19x19 grayscale inputs
+	* **CMU-FACES** - face detection (binary classification), 19x19 grayscale inputs,

-	* **STL-10** - 10-class object classification, 96x96 RGB inputs
+	* **STL-10** - 10-class object classification, 96x96 RGB inputs.

-* **loss** - describes
+* **model** - predicts the correct output for a given image patch.
+The output can be a label (if a classification task) or a score (if a regression task).
+Implemented instances:

+	* **forward network** - a collection of feed-forward connected **layers**: the output of a layer is the input of the next.
+Implemented layers:
+**convolution**, **activation** (hyperbolic tangent, unit, signed normalization) and **compression** (maximum, maximum absolute).

+* **loss** - assigns a scalar score to the prediction of a model by comparing it with the ground truth target (if provided).
+The lower the score, the better the prediction.
+Implemented instances:

+	* **class-NLL** - class log-likelihood loss is usefull for multi-label classification problems,

-* **model** - describes
+	* **logistic** - is usefull for classification problems,

-* **layer** - describes
+	* **square** - most usefull for regression problems.

-* **trainer**
+* **trainer** -

+## Usage

+### Compilation

+To compile (and install) CMake, a C++ compiler that supports C++11, Boost, Eigen and Qt are required.
+The library is tested so far only on ArchLinux x64, but the code is written to be cross-platform.

+The easiest way of compiling is to run the `build.sh` bash script.
+The test programs and utilities will be found in the created `build` directory.

+### Examples

+The library provides various command line programs and utilities.

+TODO: run the program to scale the image, test CIELab color transformation, test convolutions, test forward network gradients using finite-differences, script to train and test models.